Koko-Koding/anne-claire/en/index.md

     <div class="p-8 px-4 lg:px-12 col-span-1 row-span-2 flex flex-col justify-center lg:block">
       <h2 class="max-w-sm text-3xl text-blue-900 font-light">{{ sections.about.title }}</h2>
       <div class="text-sm text-dark-gray mt-5 max-w-xs font-extralight">
-After graduating from the University of Amsterdam with a degree in Communication Science, I worked as a non-fi ction editor for many years.
+After graduating from the University of Amsterdam with a degree in Communication Science, I worked as a non-fiction editor for many years.
 However, I eventually felt the need for a change in direction.
-My long-standing interest in natural medicine, combined with my fi rsthand experience of measuring the energy of meridians, led me to pursue various forms of education: naturopathy, Eastern medicine, psychology and spirituality.
-Through this journey, I gained deep insights into physiological proces- ses, human behaviour, and trauma.
+My long-standing interest in natural medicine, combined with my firsthand experience of measuring the energy of meridians, led me to pursue various forms of education: naturopathy, Eastern medicine, psychology and spirituality.
+Through this journey, I gained deep insights into physiological processes, human behaviour, and trauma.

 <br>